 In a study commissioned by Forrester Consulting, we found that a lack of collaboration leads to missed opportunities.
 In that study, 95% of respondents have experienced negative business impacts as a result of the marketing and strategy challenges.
 These challenges include missed opportunities, decreased customer satisfaction, missed strategic growth opportunities, increased costs, and lowered engagement.
 Organizations need to close these collaboration gaps.

 The dream is teams working together harmoniously to reach shared goals.
 In reality, every team has its own goals – and they’re mostly unrelated.
 Even if they are willing to help coworkers, time and focus is taken away from their main goals.
 This leads to collaborative efforts taking a back seat to individual priorities.
 One way to enable effective cross-functional collaboration is by ensuring that both teams have individual KPIs that feed into a shared OKR.
-Using cross-functional pods with a joint OKR invests disparate teams in a common goal.
-These goals ultimately help get frictionless collaborative work.
+Using cross-functional pods with a joint OKR invests disparate teams in a common goal, which ultimately leads to frictionless collaborative work.

 “The idea is that we strongly believe that the big rocks are going to be moved when our cross-functional powerhouses come together.
 They have very tangibly defined key results in OKRs.
 We look at those monthly and quarterly.
 And you check-in and tell us, and it all ladders up to a company OKR, which is, again, all of this is a whole new rhythm, as part of our evolution as a company. “